AudreyLL88/MS3__Sante/README.md

     - categories.html
     - add_category.html
     - edit_category.html
-* When a guest user and/or a registered user try to access the pages by typing the url, they are directed to a custom 404 page redirecting them to the landing page.
+* When a guest user and/or a registered user try to access the pages by typing the url, they are redirected to the "Login" page.

 **Like a cocktail**

 * Only registered users can like a cocktail. a message "register/login to vote" appears if the user is not logged in/registered.
 * The registered user can only like a cocktail once.
 After visual confimation that the user voted, the Like button is not clickable anymore.

-**Recipes**
+**Cocktail Recipes**

 * Only registered users can access these pages:
     - add_cocktail.html